 As with all leather, liquid stains should be wiped off immediately.
 Do not clean with detergents or soaps as these may discolor the leather.
 Leather may possibly fade if exposed to strong sunlight.
-Vacuum often, and lightly wipe with a damp cloth.
+Vacuum dust from crevices, and lightly wipe with a damp cloth.

 Leather in your home

 Leather seating needs little or no care under normal household conditions.
 Leather is by far the strongest upholstery material used in furniture.
 Its toughness comes from an intricate network of natural fibers within the cow hide.
 The leather furniture manufacturer does not recommend using any aftermarket leather cleaner or conditioner on their leather furniture.